rovirmani/rovirmani/README.md

 -->
 I'm a Computer Science and Data Science student at the University of California, Berkeley.
 In my free time, I enjoy solving puzzle games, playing poker, and learning about probability and statistics.
 Currently working on implementing some ML papers and becoming a better engineer.

-In the past, I've worked on:
+In my past, I've worked on:
 - Cryptography software at [Cisco](https://www.cisco.com)

 <div align="center">